Pyomo/mpi-sppy/doc/src/spokes.rst

 xhatshufflelooper_bounder
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This bounder shuffles the scenarios loops over them scenarios until the hub provides a new x.
-To ensure that all subproblems are tried eventually, the spoke remembers where it left off, and resumes from its prior position.
+This bounder shuffles the scenarios and loops over them to try a :math:`\hat{x}` until the hub provides a new x.
+To ensure that all scenarios are tried eventually, the spoke remembers where it left off, and resumes from its prior position.
 Since the resulting subproblems after fixing the first-stage variables are usually much easier to solve, many candidate